top of page

 A vintage microphone glowing under warm light, perfect for intimate love song performances

-"Can't Help Falling in Love" by Annapantsu, originally released by Elvis Presley
+"Can't Help Falling in Love" by Annapantsu, Originally Released by Elvis Presley

 "I Was Made For Loving You" by YUNGBLUD and Dominic Lewis, Originally by Kiss